arjungandhi/arjungandhi.com/content/reviews.md

 {{< /blockquote >}}
 <split-peoples>

-{{< blockquote author="Kristen Andoine - Software Systems Engineer at Lockheed Martin" link="https://www.linkedin.com/in/kandonie/" >}}
+{{< blockquote author="Kristen Andonie - Software Systems Engineer at Lockheed Martin" link="https://www.linkedin.com/in/kandonie/" >}}
   Simultaneously the stupidest and one of the smartest humans I've ever known.
 {{< /blockquote >}}
 <br/>